Censorship in Communist Romania

-When it comes to the Romanian Communist Party, it had no way to gain popular support in the context of the Soviet Union being seen as a hostile neighbor until the end of the Second World War.
-And since the majority of the Romanian population was predominantly engaged in agriculture, there was no powerful indigenous working class where the Communist Party could have formed a base of support.

 Groza government (1945–1947)

 Petru Groza became the Prime Minister in 1945, and under Soviet occupation, his government started to communize Romania.
 Citizens' Committees were formed to assist the police, and thus, it was justified for these committees and the police to randomly check people's documents on the street, to search people's home without any notification and to inspect suspicious billeting refugees or Soviet officers.
 There was also widespread violent repression and abrupt communization of the country in Romania in the context of post-World War II.
 The supporters of the communist regime labeled the group of opponents as fascists, criminals, or anti-national components under Western interests, and blamed those opponents for destabilizing the country.
 Groza himself told the British journalists in 1945 that about 90,000 Romanians had been arrested in two months right after he seized the power.
 Groza also tried to get rid of the final obstacle to complete Soviet domination of Romania: overthrowing the Kingdom of Romania run by King Michael.
 In the last half of 1947, King Michael was still on the regime while Soviet had so much power on Romanian economy.
 Though pre-war Romania showed some features of democracy such as a constitution, a parliament, political parties etc., it still had a king and was politically oligarchic.
 As the King Michael continuously refused to abdicate the throne, Groza threatened him with the civil war.
 Michael wanted to avoid the bloodshed and he gave in on 30 December 1947, and on that same day, the Romanian People's Republic was declared.